prisconapoli/prisconapoli.github.com/_posts/2016-04-02-Java-facts.md

 ## Overriding equals
 In a nutshell, the important concept is the difference between **logical equality** and **object identity**.
 Don't override the equals method if:
- - each instance is unique
+-each instance is unique
- - there is no concept of logical equality
+-there is no concept of logical equality
- - an appropriate equals is already implemented in a superclass
- - private class/package, and you know equals will never be invoked.
+-an appropriate equals is already implemented in a superclass -private class/package, and you know equals will never be invoked.

 When override? whenever a class has a notion of **logical equality that differs from mere object identity**.
 This is generally true for value classes: classes which represent a value.
 For these classes, you need *satisfy the programmer expectation*.